Country of origin: cambodia

 [i] What is your favourite cuisine?

-[i] And you cook yourself?
+[i] And do you cook yourself?

-i] When do you plan to return to Cambodia?
+[i] When do you plan to return to Cambodia?

 [i] And when you go, you go…

-[r] One month.
+[r] A month.

 [i] A month?
-Because when you are unemployed, the state gives you five weeks[of leave].
+Because when you’re unemployed, the state gives you five weeks [of leave].

-[r] Yes, yes, I’m going to Kampong Som.
-Kampong Som[Sihanoukville].
+[r] Yes, yes, I go to Kampong Som.
+Kampong Som [Sihanoukville].
 Kampong Som, Kampot.
-In Kampong Som, there is the beach.
+In Kampong Som, there’s the beach.

 [i] Have you ever been to Battambang?

-[r] Battambang, I’ve never been there.
+[r] I’ve never been to Battambang.

-[i] You went back to Phnom Penh?
+[i] Have you been back to Phnom Penh?

-[i] She’s always lived there?
+[i] Has she always lived there?

 [i] And she hadn’t fled the country?

-[i] She is still… She used to live there and…
+[i] She’s still… She lived there before and…

 [r] No, she’s always lived there.
 She hasn’t moved.